wryfi/burl/README.rst

 --------

 ``burl`` requires a relational database.
-Technically, any of the databases supported by django should work, but development is focused on postgres, and future releases may introduce postgres-specific code and/or features.
-Therefore, ``psycopg2`` is the required dependency, and it is up to the user to make alternative arrangements if a different database is to be used.
+Technically, any of the databases supported by django should work, but officially only postgres is supported.

 You will need database development libraries on your system to build the postgres ``psycopg2`` module needed for postgresql.